Logo trustpilot | Logo google

 Treats

 Always use small, highly palatable treats with your dogs.
-This should be a positive experience for your dog.
-You’ll want to reward your dog when you’re done!
+Dental care should be a positive experience for your dog and providing little treats along the way during breaks can help make it more fun.

 HealthySmiles Non-Anesthetic Pet Dental Spas